seisvelasK/Diary/2020/January/Week 1/Onboarding.md

 * Talk to Scottish Hacker Sam
 * Post enramenadas & Linux area to Reddit (mention that CDMX metro system all runs Fedora as well as metrobus)

 I don't write this in anxiety over the mountain of crap I need to do.
 Most of it is quick, one time things I can plough through the second I have the cash.
 Or the moment arrives.
 The app thing will happen either way, it's my job (for example).
 The apt and moto are just a matter of saving.
 Pay rent will happen on rent day when I call the landlord.
 Landlords like money, afterall.
+I'm just eager to do all of this.
+I want to start acting on the few things I really, really want so I can do them well.
+No endless planning per that RedPill warning I read.
+Action time.